-(1) Having gained official positions, these gentlemen pointed out a flaw in the Bye-laws of the Association which implied that the matrons who founded the Association and who had been promised, and for six years had held, permanent seats on the General Council, or governing body, of the Association should retire in rota-tion from that body.
+(I) Having gained official positions, these gentlemen pointed out a flaw in the Bye-laws of the Association which implied that the matrons who founded the Association and who had been promised, and for six years had held, permanent seats on the General Council, or governing body, of the Association should retire in rotation from that body.
 Some 70 members immediately requisitioned for a general meeting of the Corporation to be held in order to amend the Bye-law in question-and so enable the pledges of the Association to its founders to be maintained.
 The officials prevented that meeting being held, although this violated a definite right conferred on the members.
-The Bye-law could, therefore, not be corrected, and the officials succeeded in 1895 in excluding the founders of the Association from the General Council.
+The Bye-law could, therefore, not be corrected, and the officials succeeded in 1895 in excluding the founders of the Association from the Coneral Council. in excluding the founders of the Association from the General Council.

 (2) Many Members proposed to protest publicly against this breach of faith at the Annual Meeting of the Association in 1895.
 Just before the meeting, some officials persuaded some leading matrons to meet them in "friendly conference."
 They then gave their words of honour to these ladies that, if no protest was made at the Annual Meeting, all their wishes should be carried out.
 The ladies consented.
-No protest was made at the Annual Meeting ; but after it was over every promise was repudiated.
-(3) The leading nurses having been removed from the governing body, an attempt was made to intimidate the rank and fell.
+No protest was made at the Annual Meeting; but after it was over every promise was repudiated.

-the rank and file.
+(3) The leading nurses having been removed from the governing body, an attempt was made to intimidate the replaced and the property and the the rank and file.
 A nurse who had publicly complained of being refused a voting paper, to which she was entitled, was threatened by three of the officials that steps would be taken to strike her name off the Register of Nurses-a penalty reserved for cases of extreme delinquency, and equivalent to professional ruin.
 The nurse appealed to the Courts for protection.
 The Executive Committee pleaded that the threat meant nothing.
 The Judge awarded the nurse her costs, and her Association was saddled with these.
-The officials then sum-moned a meeting, and declared a resolution carried, condemning the nurse for having defended herself-the Chairman refusing either to count hands, or to allow the names of those who voted for this extraordinary reso-lution to be taken down.
+The officials then summoned a meeting, and declared a resolution carried, condemning the nurse for having defended herself-the Chairman refusing either to count hands, or to allow the names of those who voted for this extraordinary resolution to be taken down.